carpentries-incubator/ReproducibleResearch/episodes/introduction.md

-## Replicability and Repeatability
+## Definitions of terms

-There are a number of terms you may hear when we talk about reproducible.
-Replicable and Repeatable are two common terms that may arise.
+There are a number of terms you may hear when we talk about reproducible research.

 The Turing Way offers the following descriptions: